microsoft/pxt/docs/blog/arcade/tilecode.md

 # TileCode

-## Design, Code and Play Games on MakeCode Arcade Devices
+## Design, Code, and Play Games on MakeCode Arcade Devices

 **Posted on August 10, 2020 by Thomas Ball and Stefania Druga**